awsdocs/amazon-rds-user-guide/doc_source/metrics_dimensions.md

-# Viewing Amazon RDS metrics and dimensions<a name="metrics_dimensions"></a>
+# Viewing DB instance metrics in the CloudWatch console and CLI<a name="metrics_dimensions"></a>

+Following, you can find details about how to view metrics for your DB instance using CloudWatch\.
+For information on monitoring metrics for your DB instance's operating system in real time using CloudWatch Logs, see [Monitoring OS metrics with Enhanced Monitoring](USER_Monitoring.OS.md)\.

 When you use Amazon RDS resources, Amazon RDS sends metrics and dimensions to Amazon CloudWatch every minute\.
-You can use the following procedures to view the metrics for Amazon RDS\.
+You can use the following procedures to view the metrics for Amazon RDS in the CloudWatch console and CLI\.

 ## Console<a name="metrics_dimensions.console"></a>